Final Thesis

 You can find a topic by searching the websites of the different labs (all of them have a “research” and/or “thesis” section) and contacting the responsible researchers.
 You can also consult the “job offer” section of this website, the facebook group “Medical Engineering Erlangen” or check the bulletin boards in the Faculty of Engineering.
 Moreover, if you are interested in non-advertised subjects, you can look into the reasearch topics of the scientific members of a lab (mostly PhD students) and do some reading on the subject (i.e. their publications).
 When you have identified a topic you would like to work on you can contact the responsible scientist directly and inquire if it is possible to work on a subject of their research field.
 In some cases, they might even invite you have personal chat with them to discuss the projects they currently offer.
 Please note: Only FAU professors and junior professors can officially supervise your Master’s thesis.
 Companies cannot issue thesis topics (see below)!

-- Always approach potential supervisors with a friendly and collaborative attitude.
+- You cannot find a thesis project without being social.
+Always approach potential supervisors with a friendly and collaborative attitude.
 As a student, you are not entitled to carry out your master’s thesis at a specific lab or with a specific professor, hence you cannot demand anybody’s supervision.
 Instead, you should show why you are a good master’s thesis candidate for a determined supervisor.
 If you approach potential supervisors with an impolite, demanding attitude or an unwillingness to work hard (e.g. “I only want to finish my studies, just give me any thesis topic so that I can be done.”) you must not be surprised if they turn you down.

 - When doing your research for the thesis, you are expected to be proactive and to come up with your own ideas and solutions.
 Your supervisor will not tell you exactly what to do, but only point you in the right direction when you are stuck.
 When you have an interview with a supervisor, you should present yourself as a person who has their own ideas and a hands-on attitude.